open-weather-vision/core-old/README.md

 owvision station <station-name> sensors read
 ```

-This command lists the most recently recorded value (and unit) of every sensor of the specified sensors.
+This command lists the most recently recorded value (and unit) of every sensor of the specified weather station.

 ### Getting additional information about a sensor